biobakery/MTX_model/README.md

 	-y RNA_DNA_FLT, --rna_dna_flt=RNA_DNA_FLT
-		Filtering features/samples based on the detectable abundance of RNA and covariate DNA per feature [ Default: global ] [ Choices: none, global, local, strict]
+		Filtering features/samples based on the detectable abundance of RNA and covariate DNA per feature [ Default: global ] [ Choices: none, lenient, semi_strict, strict]
 		none: do not apply filtering
-		global: ignore features that are not detected at both DNA and RNA levels across all samples
+		lenient: ignore features that are not detected at both DNA and RNA levels across all samples
-		local: ignore the sample where both feature's DAN and feature's RNA are not detected
+		semi_strict: ignore the samples where both feature's DAN and feature's RNA are not detected
-		strict: ignore the sample where either feature's DAN or feature's RNA is not detected
+		strict: ignore the samples where either feature's DAN or feature's RNA is not detected